develoco/swiftui-concepts/navigation-flow/README.md

 # Navigation Flow

-Tab and stack navigation flow with some tweaks.
+Classic tab and stack navigation flow with custom views.
+Using preference to hide the tab bar from within a stack screen.